Universal Observables, SUSY RG-Flows and Holography: Supergravity backgrounds

 The field theory data (the quiver) is encoded in the supergravity background via the initial condition of the Laplace equation (\ref{laplaceeq}).
 In fact, the complete system to solve is

 The solution to this partial differential equation is,

 To close the presentation of the third class of backgrounds, we emphasize that the structure of singularities is the same as that in backgrounds I and II, namely the background is smooth as long as the parameter $\hat{\nu}>-1$, the period of the angle $\phi$ is taken as in eq.(\ref{rangephi}), with the coordinate $r$ ranging in $[r_\star,\infty)$ (equivalently $1\leq \xi<\infty)$.
 The interesting characteristic of class III backgrounds is that there are also localised singularities in the $\eta$-coordinate (at $\sigma=0$).
 These appear at each point in which the rank function changes slope, equivalently, at the position in which the flavour D6 branes are localised.
 In fact, careful study indicates that stacks of $F_j=2N_j-N_{j+1}-N_{j-1}$ D6 branes sit at the values of $\eta$ where slope changes in the rank function, see eq.(\ref{rsecond}).
 In fact, integrating the Page fluxes of $\hat{F}_4= F_4-B_2\wedge F_2$ over the cycle $k\leq \eta\leq(k+1) \times S^2\times S^1_\chi$ we find the number of D4 branes in each interval of $\eta$.
 Integrating $F_2$ on $[\eta,S^1_\chi]$ counts the number of D6 branes due to changes in the slope of the rank function.
 Finally, integrating $H_3$ over the three cycle $[\eta,S^2]$ counts the number of NS-five branes.
-Let us now discuss some field theoretical aspects of these backgrounds.